glftpd/foo-tools/README.md

 This is a modified and updated version of foo-tools by Tanesha Team:

-## Changes

-This is a modified and updated version of foo-tools by Tanesha Team:

 - modification to foo-pre; shows mp3 genre in PRE line (no module needed)
 - added date/time in foo-pre.log
 - added mod_audiosort, mod_prebw